anatanczak/first-private-blockchain-project/README.md

    - Search on the chain array for the block that has the hash.
    - @param {_} hash
      _/
-7. `blockchain.js` file.
+7. ---------- DONE ---------- `blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
    `getStarsByWalletAddress (address)`
    /\*\*

 - This method will return a Promise that will resolve with an array of Stars objects existing in the chain
 - and are belongs to the owner with the wallet address passed as parameter.
 -
 - @param {_} address
   _/

-8. `blockchain.js` file.
+8.  ---------- DONE ----------`blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
     `validateChain()`
     /\*\*

 - This method will return a Promise that will resolve with the list of errors when validating the chain.
 - Steps to validate:
 - 1. You should validate each block using `validateBlock`
 - 2. Each Block should check the with the previousBlockHash
       \*/

 ## How to test your application functionalities?